 Picture this – it’s 7am and you are at a networking event.
 It’s too early and you just want a coffee and a bacon sandwich.
 However, between you and your breakfast is someone who starts a sales conversation “So what do you do?”
 “I’m in marketing and I help companies like yours blah blah blah…….”.
 Now you really don’t want to engage in this conversation so already before you have even introduced yourself you are plotting your escape!
 Sound familiar?

 The mistake people make in any kind of sales/networking situation is that they approach them with tunnel vision of ‘I must sell, I must sell!”
 Needless to say, there are many things wrong with this approach:

 - If you go with a mindset of selling you will miss other opportunities (e.g. to build partnerships, to get referrals, to meet genuinely nice people!)

 - You turn people off of you before you have even started and perpetuate the myth of networking not being fun

-- You do the opposite of buiding strong relationships!
+- You do the opposite of building strong relationships!

 - You put a lot of pressure on yourself to sell